Are you offering short-term accommodation?

 If you’re offering short- or medium-term accommodation, you may need a permit.

-Consumer Building and Occupational Services are planning to audit visitor accommodation premises over 2018-2019 to ensure visitor safety and that owners are aware of their obligations, so here’s what you need to know.
+Consumer Building and Occupational Services occasionally audit visitor accommodation premises to confirm visitor safety and that owners are aware of their obligations, so here’s what you need to know.

-You don’t need a planning permit for visitor accommodation if you’re renting out your main residence (i.e. where you live) for either short periods while you’re away or a maximum of 4 bedrooms.
+You don’t need a planning permit for visitor accommodation if you’re renting out your main residence (i.e. where you live) for short periods while you’re away, or you’re renting a maximum of 4 bedrooms while you’re living there.
 This includes bedrooms in ancillary granny flats or studios that share parking and service connections with your main residence.

 If you’re renting out more than 4 bedrooms in your home, or renting out an investment property or shack, then you’ll need to apply for a planning permit using the Visitor Accommodation Standard Application package.